terichadbourne/unscheduler-ember/README.md

 View final schedule (improved formatting with discussions assigned)| <ul><li>[x] Organizers</li><li>[x] Participants</li></ul> |<ul><li>[ ] jQuery</li><li>[ ] Ember</li></ul>

 _Curious to see the previous implementation of this app?
 You can find more info [here](https://github.com/terichadbourne/unscheduler-client)._

+#### Next Steps
+- Improve update process for timeslots so an admin can make their edits from a view showing just room names and times, with their requested changes implemented across all sessions in the room or timeslot whose name has changed.
+- Add discussions to timeslots through drag and drop.
+- Improve the schedule display to sort by time and room.
+- Add room capacities to timeslot records so event organizers can assign the discussion topics with the highest vote count to the largest rooms.
+- Rebuild voting and winner selection functionality in Ember.

 ### User Stories